sensu/sensu-docs/content/sensu-go/6.6/observability-pipeline/observe-schedule/prometheus-metrics.md

 ## Next steps

 You should now have a working observability pipeline with Prometheus scraping metrics.
-In this pipeline, Sensu Prometheus Collector dynamic runtime asset runs via the `prometheus_metrics` Sensu check and collects metrics from the Prometheus API.
+The Sensu Prometheus Collector dynamic runtime asset runs via the `prometheus_metrics` Sensu check and collects metrics from the Prometheus API.

-The `influxdb` handler sends the metrics to InfluxDB, and you can visualize the metrics in a Grafana dashboard.
+The check sends metrics to the `prometheus_metrics_workflows` pipeline, and the `influxdb` handler sends the metrics to InfluxDB.
+You can visualize the metrics in a Grafana dashboard.

 Add the [Sensu Prometheus Collector][1] to your Sensu ecosystem and include it in your [monitoring as code][9] repository.
 Use Prometheus to gather metrics and use Sensu to send them to the proper final destination.